-A regular review of your progress in your falls prevention program is part of standard care.
-Make sure that your healthcare professional checks your gait, balance, strength and coordination as part of your regular check-ups.
-Your provider must also keep track of how you respond to any changes in medicines, or in dosages.
+Part of your standard care is receiving a regular review of your progress in your falls prevention program.
+Make sure that your healthcare provider checks your gait, balance, strength, and coordination as part of your regular check-ups.
+Your provider must also keep track of how you respond to any changes in medicines or in dosages.

 Complications of Falls

-Since falls are associated with serious injuries, especially among older people, it is extremely important to have yourself evaluated and undertake a falls prevention program if necessary.
-Fractures and brain injuries that result from falls in older people are extremely common.
+Falls are associated with serious injuries, especially among older people.
+Therefore, it is extremely important to have yourself evaluated and go through a falls prevention program if necessary.
+It is extremely common for older people to have fractures and brain injuries that result from falls.
 A head injury can also cause bleeding in the brain, a potentially fatal complication.
-Many fractures, like hip fractures, which are a frequent consequence of a fall in older people, are linked to loss of independence, admission to a nursing home and, too often, death.
+Many fractures, like hip fractures, are a frequent consequence of a fall in older people.
+These fractures are linked to loss of independence, admission to a nursing home, and, too often, death.
 Prevention is the best medicine for avoiding this outcome.

-Managing Someone at Risk of a Fall: Enlist a Geriatrician
+Managing Someone at Risk of a Fall: Get Help from a Geriatrics Healthcare Professional

-If you or someone you’re caring for has a high risk of falling, consider seeing a geriatrician.
-These physicians have advanced training in the care of older adults, including those with multiple healthcare needs.
-Geriatrics healthcare professionals, such as geriatrics nurse practitioners, also have advanced training in caring for older people with balance problems and other health problems related to falling.
+If you or someone you’re caring for has a high risk of falling, consider seeing a geriatrician or other geriatrics healthcare professional.
+These providers have advanced training in the care of older adults, including those with multiple healthcare needs.
+Geriatrics healthcare professionals also have advanced training in caring for older people with balance problems and other health problems related to falling.

 Posted: March 2012